katalvlaran/lvlath/docs/MAX_FLOW.md

 [![Go Playground](https://img.shields.io/badge/Go_Playground-MaxFlow_EdmondsKarp-blue?logo=go)](https://go.dev/play/p/EZsJzI4bXHt)

-*The Edmonds–Karp method above illustrates how prioritizing shortest augmenting paths yields stable, provably bounded performance, crucial for networks with adversarial or high‐capacity configurations.*
+*The Edmonds-Karp method above illustrates how prioritizing shortest augmenting paths yields stable, provably bounded performance, crucial for networks with adversarial or high‐capacity configurations.*

 ---

 ### 7.3.3.
 Dinic (Level Graph + Blocking Flow)

 #### Core Idea
-Dinic’s algorithm accelerates the classic augmenting‐path approach by layering the network into a _level graph_ and then finding _blocking flows_ that saturate all shortest paths in one `BFS`–`DFS` round.
+Dinic’s algorithm accelerates the classic augmenting‐path approach by layering the network into a _level graph_ and then finding _blocking flows_ that saturate all shortest paths in one `BFS`-`DFS` round.
 This dramatically reduces the number of augmentations compared to naive `DFS` or `BFS` alone.

 #### Key Features
 - **Level Graph Construction**: A `BFS` from the source partitions vertices by their distance (in edges) from `s`.
 Only edges **u→v** with remaining capacity and `level[v] = level[u] + 1` are retained.